dat-ecosystem-archive/dat-node/readme.md

 #### `dat.close(cb)`

-Close the archive, swarm, and file watchers if active.
+Close the archive, database, swarm, and file watchers if active.

+If you passed `opts.db`, you'll be responsible for closing it.

 ## Moving from dat-js